 See y’all soon,

 Today we have moved forward with the tradition and spirit that Steve instilled.
 As he wished his dad could be here, we and many of you, wish that Steve still had the helm.
-For the last 11 years Terry Warren has been at the daily controls.
+Since 2010, Terry Warren has been at the daily controls.
 In addition to the main lodge, we have added large and small cabins that can be used for comfortable overnight stays.
 Our experienced guides – Carl Mathison, Clay Vance, I.C.
 Little, Ryan Mathison, Scott Wadle – can provide you with an exceptional hunting experience.
 Join us for “Texas Class Wing Shooting!”